syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 Currently an additional step is required for Windows and iOS projects.
 We need to create an instance of the SfChartRenderer as shown below.

-Create an instance of SfChartRenderer in the constructor of MainPage in  Windows Phone, Windows Phone 8.1, WinRT and UWP project as shown
+Create an instance of SfChartRenderer in the constructor of MainPage in  Windows Phone, Windows Phone 8.1, WinRT and UWP project as shown below.

 {% highlight C# %}